Commission Pages

 In addition to eliminating the need for councils to complete local roads returns, this initiative will achieve a reliable and centralised local road data source for the entire state.

-Recent Information Session
+Information Session

-Over 200 people attended the LRDRP information session held on 12 August 2024.
+Over 200 people attended the initial LRDRP information session held on 12 August 2024.
 The session provided councils with an overview of the pilot project undertaken and detail on the next steps for the provision of local roads data to be collected in the Vicmap transport layer.

 Councils were informed of the data pack that will be provided to each council to assist them in the pre-work required before undertaking the reconciliation stage of the project with Vicmap Spatial Services (VSS).